 That famous quote from the movie Field of Dreams resonates with many Iowans, both native and transplanted.
 But beyond our borders, many see us as a “fly over” state, or worse, confuse us with Idaho or Ohio.

 It wasn’t long ago- the mid 1800’s- that Iowa was considered quite advanced and the “last civilized stop” before pioneers began their treks along the Oregon or Mormon Trails.

-Though Iowa is a very rural state, where pigs outnumber people and corn grows tall, visitors are surprised by the unique opportunities to be found across the state.
-Here’s our top 10 things to do in Iowa with your family:
+Though Iowa is a very rural state, where pigs outnumber people and corn grows tall, visitors will be surprised by the unique opportunities and great places to visit in Iowa.
+Here is what you won’t want to miss on your Iowa vacation.